Contracts - Overview

 A single Contract may be created or multiple contracts can be created with if there is more than one owner or person responsible for financing the project or financing of the project is separated into phases.

 Note* In industry this Contract may be referred to as the “Prime Contract”.
 It is referred to in this system as “Contract”.
 There may also be “Subcontracts” which are contracts between the Project Manager and vendors or suppliers.
 In the system, these are referred to as “Subcontracts” to differentiate them from “Contracts” with the Owner.
+For more information on Subcontracts, see Commitments - Overview.

 Note* Management of the receipt of payment for Contracts is done through the Accounting System.